apache/nuttx/arch/README.txt

 include/irq.h
-  This file needs to define some architecture specific functions (usually inline) and structure.
+  This file needs to define some architecture specific functions (usually inline if the compiler supports inlining) and structure.
 These include:

   - struct xcptcontext.
 This structures represents the saved context of a thread.

-  - static inline uint32 irqsave(void) -- Used to disable
+  - uint32 irqsave(void) -- Used to disable all interrupts.
-    all interrupts.

-  - static inline void irqrestore(uint32 flags) -- Used to
+  - void irqrestore(uint32 flags) -- Used to restore interrupt
-    restore interrupts enables to the same state as before irqsave was called.
+    enables to the same state as before irqsave was called.

   This file must also define NR_IRQS, the total number of IRQs supported by the board.